This theory deals with convergence in topological spaces. Contributed by Daniel de la Concepcion.

 assumes \( \mathfrak{F} \text{ is a filter on } X \)

-shows \( 0\notin \mathfrak{F} \), \( X\in \mathfrak{F} \), \( \mathfrak{F} \subseteq Pow(X) \), \( \forall A\in \mathfrak{F} .\ \forall B\in \mathfrak{F} .\ A\cap B\in \mathfrak{F} \) and \( \forall B\in \mathfrak{F} .\ \forall C\in Pow(X).\ B\subseteq C \longrightarrow C\in \mathfrak{F} \) using assms unfolding IsFilter_defNot all the sets of a filter are needed to be consider at all times; as it happens with a topology we can consider bases.
+shows \( \emptyset \notin \mathfrak{F} \), \( X\in \mathfrak{F} \), \( \mathfrak{F} \subseteq Pow(X) \), \( \forall A\in \mathfrak{F} .\ \forall B\in \mathfrak{F} .\ A\cap B\in \mathfrak{F} \) and \( \forall B\in \mathfrak{F} .\ \forall C\in Pow(X).\ B\subseteq C \longrightarrow C\in \mathfrak{F} \) using assms unfolding IsFilter_defFilters are closed with respect to taking finite intersections.

 definition